neo4j/cypher-language-support/packages/vscode-extension/README.md

 - Easier database connection management
 - Embedded cypher support in other file types
-- REPL-like scratchpad for debugging queries
+- Query exectution and result visualization
 - Automatic query formatting

 ## Extension settings

 The following settings are available in VS Code once the plugin is installed, which can be set either through the `Settings` menu on VS Code or by editing your `.vscode/settings.json` file.

-- `cypherLSP.neo4j.connect`: If true it will attempt to connect to a Neo4j database to retrieve data used for completions.
+- `neo4j.connect`: If true it will attempt to connect to a Neo4j database to retrieve data used for completions.
 Defaults to `true`
-- `cypherLSP.neo4j.user`: Defaults to `"neo4j"`, the default user for a local Neo4j instance
+- `neo4j.user`: Defaults to `"neo4j"`, the default user for a local Neo4j instance
-- `cypherLSP.neo4j.password`: Replace this with the password for the user above
+- `neo4j.password`: Replace this with the password for the user above
-- `cypherLSP.neo4j.URL`: Defaults to `"neo4j://localhost:7687"`, the default URL for a local Neo4j instance
+- `neo4j.boltUrl`: Defaults to `"neo4j://localhost:7687"`, the default url for a local Neo4j instance

 ### Debug

-- `cypherLSP.trace.server`: Traces the communication between VS Code and the language server for debugging purposes
+- `neo4j.trace.server`: Traces the communication between VS Code and the language server for debugging purposes

 ## Contributing